aibrix/PrisKV/CONTRIBUTING.md

-Contributing to PRISKV
+Contributing to PrisKV
 ====================

 Welcome and thank you for wanting to contribute!

 # Project governance

-The PRISKV project is created by Bytedance, and maintained by
+The PrisKV project is created by Bytedance, and maintained by
  *   Jinlong Xuan <15563983051@163.com>
  *   Xu Ji <sov.matrixac@gmail.com>
  *   Yu Wang <wangyu.steph@bytedance.com>